hashicorp/terraform-provider-hcp/docs/guides/peering.md

 -> **Note:** The CIDR blocks of the HVN and the peer VPC cannot overlap.

-For more details about deploying Consul on HCP, check out the [Deploy HashiCorp Cloud Platform (HCP) Consul](https://learn.hashicorp.com/tutorials/cloud/consul-deploy?in=consul/cloud) guide.
+For a complete example of deploying Consul on HCP, check out the [Deploy HCP Consul with Terraform](https://developer.hashicorp.com/consul/tutorials/cloud-production/terraform-hcp-consul-provider) guide.

 ```terraform
 // Create a HashiCorp Virtual Network (HVN).